A machine learning based control of complex systems: A machine learning approach to control chaos

-It form a set of $2^k$ possible binary sequences.
-In general not all of them are {\it admissible} (see for example \cite{Hao}, Sec.
-2.5.5), but the existence of some sequences of states associated with the admissible chains is guaranteed by the presence of homoclinic orbits in the attractor of $f$.
-Hence this sequences approximating segments of homoclinic orbits, will be used to calculate the $ 2^k $ initial conditions, $ s^i_0 = f_r^{-l} (s_R, \Sigma_i) $ with $s_R$ a random real number in the adequate domain, which places the system in a stable orbit towards the target $ s^* $.
-Finally, the addition of the set $ s_0 $'s to the target, clearly will contributes to decrease the convergence time from the system's current state to the control's target.
+The sequences $\Sigma_i$ form a set of $2^k$ different binary chains.
+Not all of them are {\it admissible} (see for example \cite{Hao}, Sec.
+2.5.5), but the existence of some of them is guaranteed by the presence of homoclinic orbits in the attractor of $f$.
+This sequences can be used as a symbolic representation of segments of homoclinic orbits and will be used to estimate the $ 2^k $ initial conditions,